trevoirwilliams/trevoirwilliams.github.io/_posts/lessons/2020-04-14-jwt-dotnet.md

     }
 ```

 Below, we call this endpoint using Postman and include the bearer token in the request header.

 ![Postman Bearer Token](/assets/images/postman-bearer.png)

 In the same way if there were roles outlined in the Authorize attribute, the claims section would be parsed to determine what role the user is in and deny them access accordingly.

+Learn how to build a RESTful API for a book store’s database using ASP.NET Core 3.1 API, Entity Framework, the Repository Pattern and Blazor for client side development in [End to End ASP.NET Core 3.1 API and Blazor Development](https://bit.ly/core-api-website)

 Thank you for reading and comment below if you ran into any issues, or if you have suggestions.